March 9, 2026

 • It's overkill for simple tests.
 If you're a SaaS founder testing two landing page headlines, you don't need multivariate testing, behavioral targeting, and a dedicated CSM.
 You need something lightweight that works.

-These are the same reasons teams left Optimizely (starting at ~$36,000/year) and are now searching for something more proportional to their size.
+These are the same reasons teams left Optimizely — and why so many teams end up comparing VWO vs Optimizely head-to-head before deciding neither fits their budget (starting at ~$36,000/year) and are now searching for something more proportional to their size.

 The Best VWO Alternatives in 2026